AlmaCarolina-SanchezRocha/SanchezRocha-Coenzymes2024/README.md

 # SanchezRocha-Coenzymes2024
-Code and data for "Coenzyme-Protein Interactions since Early Life".
+Code for "Coenzyme-Protein Interactions since Early Life".
 Published in eLife: https://doi.org/10.7554/eLife.94174.2

 The main scripts used to perform the analyses and generate key results are included here, along with example scripts illustrating the main analytical workflow.
 All processed data supporting the findings of this study are openly available at the OSF repository https://osf.io/z4svt/.